dontiboy/spring-boot-camel-rest-docker/README.md

 ## Running the application From Docker:

- If you are running from Intellij/eclipse ,  you need to download the lombok plug in and enable  annotation processors
+ If you are running from Intellij/eclipse ,  you need to download the lombok plugin and enable  annotation processors

  ref : https://projectlombok.org/setup/intellij